AnnabelLarge/Pair-Alignment/tests/pairhmm_shared/indel_model/README.txt

 test_tkf92_reduction_to_tkf91
 ---------------------------------
-CALCULATION TESTED: TKF92 model reduction (with different fragment mixtures, but all mixtures should be TKF91)
+CALCULATION TESTED: TKF92 model reduction (with different domain and fragment mixtures, but all mixtures should be TKF91)

 ABOUT: make sure that TKF92 model reduces to TKF91 solution when r=0